Special Needs & Disability Services in Orlando

 - Walt Disney World suggests that guests with special needs bring a bracelet or nametag, ear plugs or headphones, a favorite device or activity, reinforcers for good behavior, and a sensory toy as needed.

 - Parking for Magic Kingdom is at Walt Disney World’s Transportation and Ticket Center, where guests can take a monorail to Magic Kingdom or Epcot, a ferry to the Magic Kingdom, or buses to the parks.
-Parking for Epcot, Disney’s Hollywood Studios® and Disney’s Animal Kingdom® is located in front of the parks’ entrances.
+Parking for Epcot, Disney’s Hollywood Studios® and Disney’s Animal Kingdom® Theme Park is located in front of the parks’ entrances.
 Each park has trams to take guests from their vehicles to the entrance, and vice versa when it’s time to leave.
 Furthermore, disability spots are available at the front of each parking lot.

 - If a family member gets lost, immediately find a Walt Disney World cast member who can assist you and bring you to the lost person’s location.
 Walt Disney World recommends providing a nametag to, and taking a photo of, family members with cognitive disabilities in case they get lost, or if they tend to wander.